pjoneja/Portfolio/README.md

 This portfolio is not about showing some clever hacks.
 It's about displaying the work I'm proud of at my current skill-level.
 I know I will continute to learn a lot more as I gain experience and I'm committed to adding to this repertoire.

 Check the description files in each folder for a deeper explanation.

+Lastly, I wish I had taken photos that are 'prettier'.
+Unfortunately, the labs/workshop spaces where beautiful things are made aren't always pretty themselves.

 ---